Commercial leases and COVID-19 FAQs

 Parties are free to adopt alternative arrangements that work for them, provided both landlord and tenant agree to these arrangements.

 We understand the package could place additional pressure on landlords, however, we are trying to share the load more evenly during these challenging times.
 We encourage landlords with loans to contact their banks for additional relief arrangements.
+Where a landlord is facing financial hardship, banks are usually obliged to assist.
+If a bank does not assist, the landlord could consider lodging a complaint with the Australian Financial Complaints Authority.

 Landlords must treat information provided by tenants as confidential, and use the information only for the purpose of complying with the NSW Regulation.